mobingidocker/ouchan-build-base/README.md

 # ouchan-build-base
-Base image for CI build in Mobingi.
+Base image for CI build in Alphaus.